 1998: Education program established in Pinellas & Polk Counties.

-1998: Introduction of first trimester abortion services in Sarasota.
+1998: Introduction of abortion services in Sarasota.

 1998: Merger with Polk County affiliate (with health centers in Lakeland and Winter Haven), growing to seven counties, five health centers.